seandogg/seandogg.github.io/about.md

 ---

-Articles are mosyly about code, web performance, design, and online retail trends.
+Articles here are mostly about code, web performance, design, and online retail trends.
 But you'll likely encounter articles about other things I'm into [(cars)](/blog/vanlife/1993-ford-spectron-mazda-bongo/).
-After all, this is the [#indieweb](https://indieweb.org/)!
+After all... this is the [#indieweb](https://indieweb.org/)!

 <br />
 ![Sean Orfila](/assets/img/sean-orfila2.jpg){:.lead-sm data-width="255" data-height="100"}